Federal monitor accuses UAW of concealing misconduct probe

 In a statement, the union said it’s committed to rebuilding trust and transforming the UAW’s culture.
 “We have proven that with a myriad of already implemented changes to policies and the creation of processes that ensure accountability,” the statement said.

-The union, it said, would balance the need to make reforms with the mandate of bargaining for equitable contracts.
+The union, the statement said, would balance the need to make reforms with the mandate of bargaining for equitable contracts.

 Barofsky’s report said the union also refused to give him summaries of oral interviews involving investigations as required by the court.
 The monitor has 19 investigations under way and has referred two cases to Ison’s office after having received tips from a UAW ethics hotline.